 Zidian, her last memento of her mother.
 Her sword which Yu Ziyuan had forged for and before her when she was just a child.
 The promise that she would never try to flee the grounds of Golden Carp Tower, for her doing so would ensure that Jin Guangshan marched once again upon the Yiling Patriarch’s stronghold.

 How odd, that only now that she was rid of it, she found herself thinking of the black-wooded house at the edges of the Lotus Pier, and of the days neither she nor anyone else spoke of when Wei Wuxian had to be locked in it.

-Jiang Cheng told her tales of the three Wen omega living in the Pier until evening came, cold and somber.
+Jiang Cheng told her tales of the three Wen kunze living in the Pier until evening came, cold and somber.
 She knew by the way he hesitated that he struggled to spend time with them at all; he had never liked to be close to them even when Wei Wuxian had been there with them all to curb Wen Yueying’s bright personality and keep Wen Yiqian occupied.
-It must be difficult for him, to know that after Wei Wuxian and his sister had gone, the responsibility to care for their happiness fell to him.
+It must be difficult for him to know that after Wei Wuxian and his sister had gone, the responsibility to care for their happiness fell to him.

 She knew that Wen Linfeng must miss her terribly.
 The girl was so young still, immature and gentle, and she had grown used to meeting Jiang Yanli at night and speaking with her in soft voices.
 She was always so shy around Jiang Cheng, too.
 She must hide whenever he was around and not let him enquire after her well-being.

 Servants avoided them as Jiang Yanli walked her brother back to the top of the white-and-gold stairs.
 She saw that he was looking at the wide hall there, as he did every time; that he must be remembering the day Wei Wuxian had made so many enemies and torn away from him for good.